Skip to content

 Example Sentences

-Analysts often cite Hapag-Lloyd's financial results as a key indicator of health in the global container shipping industry.
+Analysts closely watch Hapag-Lloyd's quarterly financial reports as a key indicator of trends in the global container shipping market.

 Related Pronunciations